GrigLars/UpgradeDeb6to12/README.md

 Here are the names:

-    Debian 10 Buster - current as of this document Debian 9 Stretch - old stable as of this document Debian 8 Jessie - about to expire as of this document Debian 7 Wheezy
+    Debian 11 Bullseye - testing as of this document Debian 10 Buster - current as of this document Debian 9 Stretch - old stable as of this document Debian 8 Jessie - "old old stable" about to expire as of this document Debian 7 Wheezy
     Debian 6 Squeeze